fgeierst/pencil-components/readme.md

 pnpm test
 pnpm test:watch
 ```
-To use the [VSCode Jest extension](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest), make sure to set `"jest.jestCommandLine": "pnpm test -- "` in the workspace's *.vscode/setting.json*.
+- To use the [VSCode Jest extension](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest), make sure to set `"jest.jestCommandLine": "pnpm test -- "` in the workspace's *.vscode/setting.json*.
+- Pupeteer headed mode can be enabled in *stencil.config.ts* with `testing.browserHeadless: false`.
+- To prevent the browser window to immediately close, add a timeout to the test file `await new Promise(r => setTimeout(r, 15000))`.